Land Acknowledgement in PSD

 - Senior High Winner – Taelin Bird, Grade 12 (Memorial Composite High School)

 Each winning student’s original art was custom-framed and presented to them as a keepsake by Lance Cardinal and Miss TJ (Indigenous Education Facilitator) on March 10.
-Framed copies of the winning pieces will be on display at the Centre for Education in Stony Plain.
+Framed copies of the winning pieces will be on display at the Division Office in Stony Plain.

 The official PSD land acknowledgement has been modified to include the written contributions of Makena Keenan, a grade 9 student from Prescott Learning Centre.